-With the aim to validate the present computational setup, the optical tweezers experiment by Mills et al. (2004) is simulated, and the present simulations are compared with the numerical simulations performed by Mills et al. (2004).
+With the aim of validating the present computational setup, the optical tweezers experiment by Mills et al. (2004) is simulated, and the present simulations are compared with the numerical simulations performed by Mills et al. (2004).
 Two cases are simulated, corresponding to different modeling of the RBC membrane.
-These two cases are summarized in Tab.
-2. For both cases, only the local in-plane elasticity is considered.
-The membrane is assumed to follow the Neo-Hookean law (Eq.
-(1)) in case 1, and the Yeoh law (Eq.
-(2)) in case 2.
+These two cases are summarized in Table 2.
+For both cases, only the local in-plane elasticity is considered.
+The membrane is assumed to follow the neo-